Senegal ruling party claims victory in legislative elections – DW – 11/18/2024

 The win comes just a few months after President Bassirou Diomaye Faye secured the presidential election, and now clears his way to carry out an ambitious reform agenda.

-Local media reports reported that Diomaye Faye's PATSEF party had emerged as the winner in most of the first polling stations giving their provisional results.
+Local media reported that Diomaye Faye's PASTEF party had emerged as the winner in most of the first polling stations giving their provisional results.

 "I pay homage to the Senegalese people for the large victory that it has given to PASTEF," government spokesman Amadou Moustapha Ndieck Sarre told TFM television.

-Even as vote counting was still going on, Senegal’s two main opposition parties conceded the election.
+Even as vote counting was still going on, Senegal’s two main opposition parties conceded.

-"I would like to congratulate Pastef, the winner of the election," said Dias, who is head of one of the opposition coalitions, SAMM Sa Kaddu.
+"I would like to congratulate PASTEF, the winner of the election," said Barthelemy Dias, who is head of one of the opposition coalitions, SAMM Sa Kaddu.

 Former president Macky Sall, who leads an opposition grouping from abroad called Takku Wallu Senegal, claimed the vote was marred by "massive fraud organized by Pastef."
 Sall did not provide further details on the alleged fraud.